 On March 8, 2021 the BAPE launched a broad public consultation on the current status and management of final waste.
 This mandate was entrusted to the BAPE by the Minister who deems it necessary to conduct an in-depth reflection on the disposal of final waste throughout Québec, including the territory defined under Section 23 of the James Bay and Northern Quebec Agreement (JBNQA), under Section 14 of the Northeastern Quebec Agreement (NEQA) and under Title II of the Environment Quality Act (EQA).

 “Final waste is that which is found at the very end of the cycle of sorting, recovery and reclamation of residual materials.
 This notion of final waste is evolving and may change depending on the measures that will be put in place to divert residual materials from disposal”.

 The KEAC is the preferential and official forum to responsible governments in Nunavik and is mandated to study and oversee the application and administration of the region’s environmental and social protection regime.
-The KEAC has agreed to form a special commission and co-chair the consultations in Nunavik in conjunction with the BAPE’s commission.
-The KEAC and BAPE commissions will collaborate to ensure the effective and meaningful consultation in accordance with the principles established under the JBNQA.
+The KEAC agreed to form a special commission and co-chair the consultations in Nunavik in conjunction with the BAPE’s commission which took place on June 9 – 10, 2021.
+The KEAC and BAPE commissions collaborated in the effort to ensure the effective and meaningful consultation in accordance with the principles established under the JBNQA.

 The KEAC and BAPE commissions will continue to collaborate on a work plan for the drafting of the section of the BAPE’s report that concerns the public hearings carried out in Nunavik, or those having an impact on the region.
 The report will be made public and shared on the KEAC website when available.